jinghuazhao/Computational-Statistics/docs/plumber.md

 # plumber

-It is labelled as `an API generator in R`, which has tested through Caprion data as follows.
+It is `an API generator in R`, which has been tested through Caprion data as follows.

 ## Setup